ology/audio-player/README.md

 ~

 audio-player3 is the evolution of #2 and displays album cover art for the currently playing track.
+Also it allows manually triggering dark-mode.